Practical Joke (horse): 2017: three-year-old season

-On July 30, Practical Joke made his next start in the Haskell Invitational at Monmouth Park where he faced a high quality field that included old rival McCraken, Belmont Stakes runner-up Irish War Cry and Santa Anita Derby winner Girvin.
-After being bumped at the start, Practical Joke rated in the middle of the pack trailed by McCraken and Girvin.
+On July 30, Practical Joke made his next start in the Haskell Invitational at Monmouth Park where he faced a field that included old rival McCraken, Belmont Stakes runner-up Irish War Cry, and Santa Anita Derby winner Girvin.
+After being bumped at the start, he rated in the middle of the pack trailed by McCraken and Girvin.
 Turning into the stretch, McCraken made his move and opened a one-length lead while Practical Joke and Girvin started closing ground on the outside.
-In a photo finish, Girvin prevailed over McCraken by a nose with Practical Joke just half a length behind in third.
+In a photo finish, Girvin prevailed over McCraken by a nose with Practical Joke half a length behind in third.

 On August 26, Practical Joke started in the H. Allen Jerkens Memorial Stakes at Saratoga Race Course.
 He drew post 1 and again was ridden by Rosario.
-He broke well and settled towards the rear of the field, as Takaful set the pace.
-Rosario started asking Practical Joke to go around the final turn, and Practical Joke unleashed a sustained rally, winning by 1 1/4 lengths with a time of 1:21.96 for seven furlongs.
+He broke well and settled towards the rear of the field as Takaful set the pace.
+Rosario started asking Practical Joke to go around the final turn, and he unleashed a sustained rally, winning by 1 1/4 lengths with a time of 1:21.96 for seven furlongs.
 With the win, Practical Joke earned the third grade one victory of his career.
 Brown stated after the race: "To cut back all the way to seven-eighths after a tough race in the Haskell, I'm so proud of this horse.
 It was his third race in seven weeks.
 He's our iron horse."

-Practical Joke made his next start in the Breeders' Cup Dirt Mile at Del Mar on November 3.
-Unfortunately he drew the outside post position, a major disadvantage in a two-turn mile.
+Practical Joke made his next start in the Breeders' Cup Dirt Mile at Del Mar on November 3, where he drew the outside post position, a major disadvantage in a two-turn mile.
 He broke slowly and was angled sharply over to the rail to save ground on the first turn.
 Down the backstretch, he raced near the back of the field, then started to make up position around the second turn.
 With a quarter of a mile remaining, he was swung wide and closed down the stretch, finishing fourth.